fmauffrey/NanoPlasm/README.md

 ### Creation of the analysis folder

-The initial step entails creating a designated folder where the analysis will take place.
-Within this folder, an automatically generated configuration file will be created, encompassing all the parameters required for the analysis.
+The initial step consists in creating the analysis folder.
+Within it, an automatically generated configuration file will be created, encompassing all the parameters required for the analysis.
 It is imperative to edit this file in accordance with your specific analysis requirements and preferences.

     usage: nanoplasm init [-h] -i dir [-I dir] -o dir